marc88cap/Java-8/src/sortsearchbigo/README.md

 [Recursive Linear Search](RecursiveLinearSearch.java) can be a lot slower than [Recursive Binary Search](RecursiveBinarySearch.java) because its comparing each element with the searched key - O(n).
-While the other is comparing a necessary sorted list if a value in the middle of a list is bigger, smaller or equal than the searched key - O(log n) because it compares only the middle value with the search key and divides the list in the middle if the comparison fails.
+While the other is comparing a necessary sorted list if a value in the middle of a list is bigger, smaller or equal than the searched key - O(log n) because it compares only the middle value with the search key, if the key is smaller, bigger values than the key are kept and vice versa.
+The remaining list is recursively searched until a equal value is found or there is nothing left to compare.